Bill of Rights: The 1st Ten Amendments

 Using primary source documents, writing assignments, discussion prompts and other activities, students will explore the difficult questions and natural tensions that go along with balancing liberty with security.
 This curriculum focuses on the balance between liberty and security in the last 60 years.

 Spotlights safeguards to property in the Bill of Rights, explores various types of property, and examines the concepts of takings, just compensation, and eminent domain.

 Gideon v.
 Wainwright | Homework Help from the Bill of Rights Institute

 Does an individual have a right to a lawyer, regardless of the crime he or she is charged with?
 In 1961, Clarence Gideon was arrested and charged with breaking and entering and petty larceny in Panama City, Florida.
 His request for a state-provided defense attorney was denied since Florida law only required doing so for capital offense cases.
-After Gideon was sentenced to 5 years in prison, he argued that Florida violated the Sixth Amendment’s guarantee of the right to counsel.
-The Supreme Court heard Gideon’s case and ruled in a 7-0 decision that the Sixth Amendment’s guarantee of an attorney applies to states through the Due Process Clause of the 14th Amendment.
+After Gideon was sentenced to 5 years in prison, he argued that Florida violated the 6th Amendment’s guarantee of the right to counsel.
+The Supreme Court heard Gideon’s case, in Gideon v.
+Wainwright, and ruled in a 9-0 decision that the 6th Amendment’s guarantee of an attorney applies to states through the Due Process Clause of the 14th Amendment through incorporation.

 Due Process of Law

 The principle of due process of law means that the government must follow duly-enacted laws when it seeks to restrict or deny fundamental rights, including a person’s rights to life, liberty, or property.
 In essence, it means that the government must treat its citizens fairly, following laws and established procedures in everything it does.
 It is the commitment to this principle that makes the United States, as John Adams once noted, “a government of laws, and not of men.”